On the General Position Number of Mycielskian Graphs: General position sets of in terms of partitions of

-\begin{lem} If $(V_1,V_2,V_3,V_4)$ is a Mycielski partition of $G$, then $V_1$ is an independent set of $G$, $(V_1,V_3) = \emptyset $ and $(V_1,V_2)$ is a matching. \end{lem} \begin{proof} That $V_1$ is independent and $(V_1,V_3) = \emptyset $ follows immediately from Condition 1 in Definition~\ref{dfn:Mycielski partition}.
+\begin{lem} If $(V_1,V_2,V_3,V_4)$ is an $\mathcal{MGP}$-partition of $G$, then $V_1$ is an independent set of $G$, $(V_1,V_3) = \emptyset $ and $(V_1,V_2)$ is a matching. \end{lem} \begin{proof} That $V_1$ is independent and $(V_1,V_3) = \emptyset $ follows immediately from Condition 1 in Definition~\ref{dfn:Mycielski partition}.
 We now show that $(V_1,V_2)$ is a matching.
-By Condition 2 of Definition~\ref{dfn:Mycielski partition} a vertex $u \in V_1$ can be at distance one from at most one vertex of $V_2$, so each vertex of $V_1$ has at most one neighbour in $V_2$.
-Suppose now that there is a vertex $w \in V_2$ with distinct neighbours $u,v \in V_1$; as $V_1$ is independent, $u,w,v$ would be a shortest path in $G$ of the form forbidden by Condition 3.
-It follows that the edges in $(V_1,V_2)$ are independent. \end{proof} We now complete our characterisation of gp-sets of Mycielskians.
-We use the following convention: given a set $S$ of vertices of a graph, we will call a geodesic containing at most two points of $S$ \emph{sound} and a shortest path containing at least three points of $S$ \emph{unsound}. \begin{thm} Let $G$ be a non-complete graph with order $n$.
-For $1 \leq i \leq 4$ set $n_i = |V_i|$.
-Then $\gp (\mu (G))$ is the largest value of $n+n_1-n_4$ over all Mycielski partitions of $G$. \end{thm} \begin{proof} Let $\pi(G) = (V_1,V_2,V_3,V_4)$ be a Mycielski partition of $G$ and consider the set $S = V_1 \cup V_1' \cup V_2' \cup V_3$; we will show that this set is in general position in $\mu (G)$ so that $\gp (\mu (G)) \geq n+n_1-n_4$.
-We need to verify that all geodesics $P(u,v)$ in $\mu(G)$ are sound.
+By Condition 2 of Definition~\ref{dfn:Mycielski partition}, a vertex $u \in V_1$ can be at distance one from at most one vertex of $V_2$, so each vertex of $V_1$ has at most one neighbour in $V_2$.
+Suppose now that there is a vertex $w \in V_2$ with distinct neighbours $u,v \in V_1$.
+As $V_1$ is independent, $u,w,v$ would be a shortest path in $G$ of the form forbidden by Condition 3.
+It follows that the edges in $(V_1,V_2)$ are independent. \end{proof}

-First let $u,v \in V_1 \cup V_3$.
-By Condition 3 of Definition~\ref{dfn:Mycielski partition} no expansion of a $u,v$-geodesic with length $\leq 4$ of $G$ contains a third point of $S$.
-Furthermore if $d_G(u,v) \geq 4$ then by Observation~\ref{shortest paths in mu G} the only other geodesics to consider are the paths of the form $u,w'_1,u^*,w'_2,v$, where $u \sim w_1$ and $v \sim w_2$ in $G$.
-Neither of the vertices $w_1,w_2$ can lie in $V_2$; if say $w_1 \in V_2$, then by Condition 2 of Definition~\ref{dfn:Mycielski partition} we would have $d_G(u,v) \leq 3$, so that $u,w'_1,u^*,w'_2,v$ would not be a shortest path.
-Hence this path will only fail to be sound if either $w_1$ or $w_2$ is in $V_1$; however Condition 1 shows that this is not the case, so these paths are also sound.

-Now suppose that $u',v' \in V_1' \cup V_2'$.
-A geodesic $P(u',v')$ in $\mu(G)$ has length two and $P$ is unsound only if it passes through a common neighbour of $u$ and $v$ in $V_1 \cup V_3$; by Condition 2 and Lemma~\ref{cor:partition} this is impossible.
-We can thus assume that any unsound geodesic $P$ has one endpoint in $V_1 \cup V_3$ and the other in $V_1' \cup V_2'$.
-If $u \in V_1$, the $u,u'$-geodesics in $\mu (G)$ are the paths $u,w,u'$, where $u \sim w$ in $G$; by Lemma~\ref{cor:partition} the vertex $w$ does not lie in $S$.
-Hence we can assume that the endpoints of $P$ are not twins of each other; let us denote them by $u,v'$, where $u \in V_1 \cup V_3$ and $v \in V_1 \cup V_2$ and $u \not = v$.
-By Condition 2 of Definition~\ref{dfn:Mycielski partition} $P$ cannot have length two, so by Observation~\ref{shortest paths in mu G} the $u,v'$-geodesics in $\mu(G)$ are either expansions of shortest paths of length three in $G$, or else have the form $u,w',u^*,v'$, where $u \sim w$ in $G$.
-By Condition 3 the former geodesics are sound and the latter are sound by Condition 2.
-This shows that $S$ is in general position.